Overview and Usage

 Footnotes and bibliographic references should refer to the Holocaust Oral History Archive and Gratz College.

 Interviewee last name, first name.
 “Title of interview (if any.)*” Interview by First Name Last Name of interviewer.
 Day Month Year of interview.
 Unique identifier, Publisher name (title of database or website), Holocaust Oral History Archive.
 Tuttleman Library, Gratz College.
 Format (e.g., CD-ROM, Digital audio file, Audiocassette).

 All oral histories were recorded at Gratz College, Melrose Park PA, from 1980 to 2006, under the auspices of Nora Levin and Josey Fisher.
 Transcriptions of the recordings are ongoing.
 The collection is comprised of interviews produced by Gratz College; interviews from Project Kabed produced by Jerry M. Freimark; and interviews from the American Gathering of Holocaust Survivors, Philadelphia, PA, 1985.
-Digital files have been converted from the original tapes by the United States Holocaust History Museum, Washingonton, D.C, and received in 2019.
+In 2019, the the ordinal cassette tapes were digitized by the United States Holocaust History Museum, Washington, D.C.

 Holocaust, Jewish (1939-1945)